camunda/camunda-docs/docs/apis-tools/spring-zeebe-sdk/getting-started.md

 public class MySpringBootApplication {
 ```

 This annotation internally uses [the Spring resource loader](#resources-resourceloader) mechanism.
-This is relatively powerful, and can also deploy multiple files at once, for example:
+This is powerful, and can also deploy multiple files at once, for example:

 ```java
 @Deployment(resources = {"classpath:demoProcess.bpmn" , "classpath:demoProcess2.bpmn"})